emredalkiran/quizy-frontend/README.md

 ## Tools and Technologies Used

-The project has been bootstrapped using create-react-app.
-On top of that, I've leveraged redux, redux-thunk and redux-toolkit as well as axios and react-router so far.
+The project has been bootstrapped using `create-react-app`.
+On top of that, I've leveraged `redux`, `redux-thunk` and `redux-toolkit` as well as `axios` and `react-router` so far.
 For styling, I've used [Bulma](https://bulma.io/), an open source, css only framework with no JavaScript.

 ## Available Scripts